beeware/briefcase-macOS-Xcode-template/README.rst

 (such as `Toga`_) to provide a GUI for your application.

-Regardless of whether you use Toga, or you write an application natively, the template project will try to instantiate a ``NSApplication`` instance, using a class named ``PythonAppDelegate`` as the App delegate.
-If a class of that name can't be instantiated, the error raised will be logged, and the Python interpreter will be shut down.
+Regardless of whether you use Toga, or you write an application natively, the template project will try to start a Python module matching the name of the ``MainModule`` property in the ``Info.plist`` file associated with the project.
+If that module can't be started, any error raised will be logged, and the Python interpreter will be shut down.
+All console output and errors are automatically redirected to the macOS system console.

 If you have any external library dependencies (like Toga, or anything other third-party library), you should install the library code into the